Monali-S/CyberSecurity-AI-Chatbot/README.md

 # CyberSecurity-AI-Chatbot
 # Developed a beginner level chatbot that answers your questions related to the feild of cybersecurity.
+# Backend Code(can be hosted on google colab or VS Code)

 %%writefile app.py
 import streamlit as st
 import wikipedia